wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/zero-trust-identities/includes/identity-access-management.md

 ## How does identity and access management work?

 An identity and access management system is a vital security layer.
-It’s crucial to protect areas such as critical data and information, applications and software, devices, locations—business locations and datacenters—and data transmission, from unauthorized access or use.
+It's crucial to protect areas such as critical data and information, applications and software, devices, locations—business locations and datacenters—and data transmission, from unauthorized access or use.
 Identity and access management typically involves working with:

 - Password management tools.
 - Employee database systems.